sinonjs/sinon/docs/release-source/release/assertions.md

 The exception can be a `String` denoting its type, or an actual object.

 If only one argument is provided, the assertion passes if `spy` ever threw any exception.

+It's possible to assert on a dedicated spy call: `sinon.assert.threw(spy.thirdCall, exception);`.

 #### `sinon.assert.alwaysThrew(spy, exception);`